-In 2016, there were 2,282 resident workers who caught public transport to work (train, bus, tram or ferry) in City of Kwinana, compared with 11,553 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 2,287 resident workers who caught public transport to work (train, bus, tram or ferry) in the City of Kwinana, compared with 11,629 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the City of Kwinana and Western Australia were:
+The major differences between the method of travel to work of the resident workers in the City of Kwinana and the Western Australia workforce were:

-- A larger percentage of resident workers travelled to work by Train (11.1% compared to 4.9%)
+- A larger percentage of resident workers who travelled by train (11.1% compared to 4.9%)

-- A smaller percentage of resident workers travelled to work by Worked at home (2.4% compared to 4.3%)
+- A smaller percentage of resident workers who worked at home (2.4% compared to 4.3%)

-- A smaller percentage of resident workers travelled to work by Bus (2.5% compared to 4.3%)
+- A smaller percentage of resident workers who travelled by bus (2.5% compared to 4.3%)

-- A smaller percentage of resident workers travelled to work by Walked only (1.2% compared to 2.8%)
+- A smaller percentage of resident workers who walked only (1.2% compared to 2.8%)

-The largest changes in the method of travel of work of the resident workers in the City of Kwinana between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the City of Kwinana between 2011 and 2016 were: